crumpstrr33/spearch/README.md

 ## Requirements
 - Python packages: [Requests](http://docs.python-requests.org/en/master/), [Selenium](https://pypi.python.org/pypi/selenium)
 - [Geckodriver](https://github.com/mozilla/geckodriver/releases) for Selenium
+- Firefox cause the login page is opened on Firefox and I'm too lazy to add other browser support

 ## How It Did
 - Sign up on the Spotify API and get yourself a client ID and client secret.
 Don't worry about the client URI, it doesn't matter.